AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/review.md

 ## Delete

--   Only the author, being logged in, can delete the review
+-   Only the logged author, being logged in, can delete the review

         http://127.0.0.1:8000/api/review/delete/:id

+-   To create a review you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To delete a review you need to send by params: